Joint Pain Relief Without Side Effects: Natural Options

 Pakistan sources:

-- Seeds: Flaxseeds (alsi) and chia seeds—affordable and widely available
+- Seeds: Flaxseeds (alsi) and chia seeds, affordable and widely available

 - Walnuts (akhrot): Commonly available, especially in northern Pakistan

-- Supplements: Fish oil capsules (1,000-2,000 mg EPA+DHA daily) from pharmacies
+- Supplements: Fish oil capsules (1,000 to 2,000 mg EPA plus DHA daily) from pharmacies

 Collagen: Rebuilding Cartilage from Within